Cost of Living

 Provincial Sales Tax

-Most provinces have about a 7-8 % tax rate on goods and services.
+Most provinces have about 7-8% tax rate on goods and services.
 Alberta does not have any Provincial Sales Tax.

 Cost of Medical Services & Schools

-Medical services are free and of a very high standard.
-Most employers provide medical insurance for medicine, dental and ophthalmic services.
-Schools are completely free and of a very high first world standard.
+Medical services are free and held at a high standard.
+Most employers provide medical benefits for medicine, dental and ophthalmic services.

 Cost of Post Secondary Education